willpcumming/SpellChecker/README.md

 processFile- This file initiates the spell check process for a single file it then prints a message indicating the file being processed and calls extractWords to perform the spell checking

 main- this function initializes the hashtable, loads the dictionary and processes each file or directory specified in the args.

+In test case 1 we are testing for capitalization errors with normal non proper words like a name, the output should point out the 4 capitalization errors in the 5th line of the code apart from those there are no other errors.

+In test case 2 we are testing how well the code handles two issues, proper nouns as well as hyphenated words.
+The program should not let summer, Macdonald or macdonald pass.
+Also the word ice-cream is spelled incorrectly once as well as correctly once.
+It should print only 4 errors.

+Test case 3 is meant to test for grammatical errors with commas.
+If a comma is before a word with no space it should print an error.
+Our program should and does print the word with the comma to indicate this specific error is grammatical not a spelling issue.